google/googletest/README.md

 Cotest supports matching on both _watches_ (similar to GMock expectations but with additional wildcard categories) and inside the coroutine body
 (a test coroutine can _drop_ a mock call and GMock's matching search will continue).
 Cotest actions are simply coded directly into the coroutine body by the user.
-Cardinality is inferred from the execution state of the coroutine, plus APIs for retiring and becoming satisfied.
+Cardinality is inferred from the execution state of the coroutine.

 Cotest supports multiple test coroutines: these will _see_ mock calls with priority established by their watches, which may be interleaved with GMock expectations.
 Cotest permits multiple overlapping launches of code under test: in the coroutine model there is no freely concurrent execution,